-For the configuration of the R-GMA server you don't need the configuration file glite-rgma-servicetool-serviceName.cfg.xml that is installed together with the R-GMA server as part of the R-GMA servicetool.
+For the configuration of the R-GMA server you don't need the configuration file glite-rgma-servicetool-externalServices.cfg.xml that is installed as part of the R-GMA Servicetool.
+This file is used to publish non-gLite services in R-GMA (for example myproxy or SE nodes) and must be therefore be used on the nodes to be published and not on the R-GMA Server itself.
 You can either delete it from the present directory or ignore it in the following instructions as it will not be taken into account.

 - 3. Customize the configuration files by replacing the 'changeme' value in all user-defined parameters with the proper value: - The file glite-global.cfg.xml contains global configuration values.
 Refer to Table 1 for the values that can be set and section 4.3.2 for the description about the general configuration. - The file glite-rgma-common.cfg.xml contains the common R-GMA configuration values.
 Table 4 shows the configuration values that can be set. - The file glite-rgma-server.cfg.xml contains the R-GMA server specific configuration values.
-Table 5 shows the configuration values that can be set. - The file glite-rgma-servicetool.cfg.xml contains the R-GMA servicetool specific configuration values.
-Refer to Table 7 for the list of parameters that can be set and section 6.4 for the description of the R-GMA servicetool. - The file glite-security-utils.cfg.xml contains the security utils specific configuration values.
-Refer to Table 2 for the list of parameters and section 5 for the description of the security utils.